Home

 Pink & Turquoise Puya dyckioides

 Full of color!
-The Pink Puya (Puya dyckioides) is a beautiful, rare Pineapple relative from Argentina that you probably haven't seen before.
+The Pink Puya - Puya dyckioides - is a beautiful, rare Pineapple relative from Argentina that's rarely seen in cultivation.
 Not only do the flowers have a gorgeous color combination, but the colors deepen as the cluster matures!
-This exotic Bromeliad is hardy down to 20-22°F (-6°C).
-Despite being difficult to find, the Pink Puya is a very easy plant to grow.
+Unlike most Puya plants, which have very sharp, painful thorns, this one has smaller thorns that are more "gardener-friendly"!
+This exotic Bromeliad happens to be easy to grow, and reportedly can tolerate some frost.

 Pink & Turquoise Puya dyckioides

-The Pink Puya has a grass-like appearance, forming a rosette of slender, arching 3-foot leaves.
-The plant sends out a large 3-foot flower stalk that arches outward for easy viewing.
-About 2 feet of the stalk is covered with flowers, each about an inch long.
-The petals of this variety can range in color from turquoise-green to violet, with bright orange anthers and pollen.
-This is an "extra pink" form of the species, from the Salta province of Argentina.
+The Pink Puya has a grass-like appearance, forming a rosette of slender, arching leaves about 3 feet long.
+It sends out a large flower stalk about 3 feet long that arches outward for easy viewing.
+Most of the stalk is covered with flowers, each about an inch long.
+This is an "extra pink" form of the species from northern Argentina.
 The bracts start out a gorgeous flamingo-pink and slowly mature to a glowing lobster-red!
-Most Puyas bloom only in spring, but this form can bloom any time from spring through late fall.
+The petals can range in color from turquoise-green to violet, with bright orange anthers and pollen.
+Most Puyas bloom only in spring, but this one can bloom from spring through late autumn.

 Pink & Turquoise Puya dyckioides